Physical attractiveness: Waist–hip ratio

 A WHR of 0.7 for women has been shown to correlate strongly with general health and fertility.
 Women within the 0.7 range have optimal levels of estrogen and are less susceptible to major diseases such as diabetes, heart disease, and ovarian cancers.
 Women with high WHR (0.80 or higher) have significantly lower pregnancy rates than women with lower WHRs (0.70–0.79), independent of their BMIs.
 Female waist-to-hip ratio (WHR) has been proposed by evolutionary psychologists to be an important component of human male mate choice, because this trait is thought to provide a reliable cue to a woman's reproductive value.

 Both men and women judge women with smaller waist-to-hip ratios more attractive.
 Ethnic groups vary with regard to their ideal waist-to-hip ratio for women, ranging from 0.6 in China, to 0.8 or 0.9 in parts of South America and Africa, and divergent preferences based on ethnicity, rather than nationality, have also been noted.
 A study found the Machiguenga people, an isolated indigenous South American ethnic group, prefer women with high WHR (0.9).
 The preference for heavier women, has been interpreted to belong to societies where there is no risk of obesity.

 In Chinese, the phrase "willow waist" (柳 腰) is used to denote a beautiful woman by describing her waist as being slender like a willow branch.

 In the Victorian era, a small waist was considered the main trait of a beautiful woman.
 The term "wasp waist" describes an extreme fashion silhouette, produced by a style of corset and girdle.

 Feet size

 According to some studies, most men prefer women with small feet, such as in ancient China where foot binding was practiced.

 In Jewish Rabbinic literature, the rabbis considered small feet to be the ideal type of feet for women.

 Hair

-Men have been found to prefer long-haired women.
-An evolutionary psychology explanation for this is that malnutrition and deficiencies in minerals and vitamins causes loss of hair or hair changes.
-Hair therefore indicates health and nutrition during the last 2–3 years.
-Lustrous hair is also often a cross-cultural preference.
+Some studies have found that men tend to prefer long-haired women.
+One evolutionary psychology hypothesis suggests hair condition may function as a cue to health and nutritional status, since deficiencies in vitamins and minerals can affect hair quality and growth.
+Because hair grows slowly, its condition may reflect aspects of longer-term health.
+Across many cultures, healthy, shiny hair is often associated with attractiveness.

 A component of the female beauty ideal in Persian literature is for women to have black hair, which was also preferred in Arabian society in the Middle Ages.
 In Middle English literature, curly hair is a necessary component of a beautiful woman.